 It’s also backed by a really short warranty.

 For the asking price, there are much better options (Concept2, *cough*).
-But if you’re looking for the exceptionally quiet workout that only a magnetic rower can provide, this is one of the best options in that category.
+But if you’re looking for the exceptionally quiet workout that only a magnetic rower can provide, this is one of the best magnetic rowers in this price range.